 Depending on your motor you will need to make some sort of baffle to force the air through the cooling fins, and this can be made from scrap 1.5mm plywood or 3mm balsa.
-The full-size template at the end of this manual fits the cowling, positioned about 6mm below the bottom of the front cutout, and the back edge of the baffle can be adjusted slightly to suit your chosen motor.
+The full-size template at the end of this manual fits the cowling, positioned about 10mm below the bottom of the front cutout, and the back edge of the baffle can be adjusted slightly to suit your chosen motor.

 Make the back edge of the baffle about 6mm (1/4") clear of the cooling fins of the cylinder(s) and the crankcase.

 Glue the baffle plate into the cowl with epoxy.
-It looks neater if you paint it matt black first, using heat-proof spray paint (as used for car manifolds/exhausts).
+It looks neater if you paint it matt black first, using heat-proof spray paint (as used for car manifolds/exhausts)

-(above) Plenty of room to install a pair of MTW 75K cans in front of the wing tube, supported with the milled mounts supplied in the kit. (below) Typical cnc milled plywood canister/tuned pipe mount & hard silicone tubing included in the kit to suit Ø 49mm pipes, and both Ø 70mm & 80mm canisters.
+(above) Cut large enough holes to insert the cans through the motordome, taking note of the cooling requirements mentioned here. (below) Typical cnc milled plywood canister/tuned pipe mount & hard silicone tubing included in the kit to suit Ø 49mm pipes, and both Ø 70mm & 80mm canisters.